hashobject/perun/README.md

 In this case it's possible to setup flow in a way that every commit to GitHub would be build om Heroku using perun and deployed to AWS S3.

-Assuming you have setup similar to [example](https://github.com/hashobject/blog.hashobject.com/blob/master/build.boot#L31)in order to achieve this you need to:
+Assuming you have setup similar to [example](https://github.com/hashobject/blog.hashobject.com/blob/master/build.boot#L31) in order to achieve this you need to:
  - create [Heroku](heroku.com) application for your GitHub repo with `build.boot` file
  - ensure that `build.boot` has `build` task that has tasks build and deploy tasks
  - specify `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` envs.
 They are mandatory for the `boot-s3` plugin).